Close

 4. Charters on Fair and Responsible Workplace Guidelines for Contract Labour.

-More details on the subject are given in the Business Responsibility Report hosted on the Company's website on https://www.bajajauto.com/investors/financial-and-operational-performance
+More details on the subject are given in the Business Responsibility and Sustainability Report hosted on the Company's website on https://www.bajajauto.com/investors/financial-and-operational-performance

 Annual Return

-A copy of the annual return as provided under sub-section (3) of section 92 of the Companies Act, 2013 (‘the Act'), in the prescribed form, is hosted on the Company's website and can be accessed at https://www.bajajauto.com/investors/financial-and-operational-performance.
+A copy of the annual return as provided under sub-section (3) of section 92 of the Companies Act, 2013 (‘the Act'), in the prescribed form, which will be filed with Registrar of Companies/MCA, is hosted on the Company's website and can be accessed at https://www.bajajauto.com/investors/financial-and-operational-performance

 Number of Meetings of the Board

-There were five meetings of the Board held during the year.
-Detailed information is given in the Corporate Governance Report.
+There were seven meetings of the Board held during the year.
+Detailed information is given in the

 Directors' Responsibility Statement